DionJChapman/Localization-Internationalization-Editor/README.md

 - This will copy the default translation text to all translations within the folder without translating the text.
 This is good to copy your descriptions across.

 **NOTE** for translations to work your require *i18n-l10n-editor.translationService*, *i18n-l10n-editor.translationServiceApiKey* and *i18n-l10n-editor.translationServiceApiRegion* to be set.
-Currently the only translation service is the [Microsoft Translation API](https://www.microsoft.com/en-us/translator/business/translator-api/).
+Currently we only support the following translations services Microsoft Translation, Google Translation and Amazon Translation.
+See Language Documentation for a list of supported language codes for each service.

 ## l10n.yaml file